agamm/awesome-developer-first/CONTRIBUTING.md

 **If you are not adding the only player in the category, please post the other competitors and explain why this product is the most awesome from the bunch.**

 If you want to open a new category, please add some competitors so there won't be only one product.
+Make sure each new submission is sorted alphabetically.